 In the New Application Password Name field enter the name of your application (i.e. Yazo).
 After that, click on the Add New Application Password button.

 WordPress will now generate a new application password for you.
 It should be a string consisting of six groups of characters.
-Copy the whole application password, and save it somewhere.
+Copy the whole application password, and save it somewhere along with your username.
 Do not delete whitespaces inside the password.

 After that, return to Yazo integrations page, and enter all the necessary data that you just obtained.
 See below image for reference.